arielden/sat_tutoring/project_plan.md

 ### Contingency

-An additional 10-15% buffer (12-21 hours) is recommended for unforeseen issues or scope adjustments.
+An additional 10-15% buffer (12-21 hours) for unforeseen issues or scope adjustments.

 ---